hiimjasmine00/RatedLayouts/README.md

 ## Up-coming Features

 - **Custom Achievements**: Custom Achievements for completing rated layout levels and achieving milestones.
-- **Daily and Weekly Rated Layout Levels**: New daily and weekly demon rated layout levels to showcase!
+- **Daily and Weekly Rated Layout Levels**: New daily and weekly demon rated layout levels to showcase!'
+- **Layout Gauntlets**: Special gauntlets (Level List) featuring themed rated layout levels for players to complete.

 <co>**Note:** This is currently in beta and expected to have some bugs and unfinished features.
 Please report any issues you encounter!</c>